matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### ScheduledReports.getReportRecipients
-_Defined in [Piwik/Plugins/ScheduledReports/API](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php) in line [852](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php#L852)_
+_Defined in [Piwik/Plugins/ScheduledReports/API](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php) in line [854](https://github.com/piwik/piwik/blob/master/plugins/ScheduledReports/API.php#L854)_

 Triggered when getting the list of recipients of a scheduled report.
-Plugins that provide their own scheduled report backend should use this event so the list of recipients can be extracted from their backend's specific report format.
+Plugins that provide their own scheduled report transport medium should use this event to extract the list of recipients their backend's specific scheduled report format.

 Callback Signature: